• Skip to primary navigation

 I love when you share my recipes!

 Infusing your own liquor is easy and fun.
-This grapefruit infused tequila is delicious in place of traditional silver tequila in any margarita or Paloma cocktail.
+This grapefruit infused tequila is delicious in place of traditional silver tequila in a classic margarita, Paloma, or ranch water cocktail.

 Grapefruit Infused Tequila